Speer Goes to Hollywood: Synopsis

-The "hero" of the film is the character of Albert Speer, an architect and good friend of Adolf Hitler who served as the Minister of Armaments and War Production of Nazi Germany from 1942 to 1945.
-In 1971, after the success of the bestseller Inside the Third Reich, the screenwriter Andrew Birkin from Paramount Studios was sent to adapt Speer's book into a film, which was eventually not produced.
-Speer Goes To Hollywood is based on recordings of forty hours of conversation between the two, documenting the process of working on the script.
-Speer recalls the years of the Nazis' rise to power, to his role in World War II, to the Nuremberg trials.
+In the film, Speer recalls the years of the Nazis' rise to power, to his role in World War II, to the Nuremberg trials.
 In the interviews, Speer whitewashes his involvement in Nazi atrocities such as extermination through labour and indifferently describes his alleged lack of awareness of The Holocaust.

 Reception

 On the review aggregator website Metacritic, the film has a score of 61 based on seven reviews, indicating "generally favorable reviews".

 Screendaily's Sarah Ward called the documentary "fascinating", adding "Lapa's documentary lays bare [Speer's] falsehoods in a dense, sober and compelling fashion".
 Jessica Kiang from Variety was more critical, writing that while the premise was a "potentially fascinating story", and that "a hazy picture of Speer's quite infuriating ability to obscure, evade or massage the truth... emerges", the film was "embellished" and "falls some way short".